armory/docs/content/en/cd-as-a-service/concepts/deployment/traffic-management/istio.md

 ## How CD-as-a-Service shapes traffic

-Let's say you define a CD-as-a-Service deployment that uses a VirtualService and DestinationRoute:
+In the following example, you define a CD-as-a-Service deployment that uses a VirtualService and DestinationRoute:

 {{< include "cdaas/deploy/istio-example.md" >}}